soxueren/atsd/portals/freemarker.md

 atsd_last("entity", "metric", "tag1=v1,tag2=v2")
 ```

 Retrieves last value (a number) for the specified entity, metric, and series tags.
+The value is searched for a timespan of 2 hours.

 If the series has multiple tags, the last argument must include all tags.